diidduong/5448-projects/README.md

-# Friendly Image Processing Tool
+# Main
-CU CSCI 5448 Project 7
+CU CSCI 5448

-All details are inside folder **semester-project** including README and Project 7 PDF
+Projects are completed inside branches, not from main